SzVarga/TCR-Classifier/README.md

 - `clonotype`: list of `clone` objects of the TCR repertoire
 - `sim_times`: named vector of time points at which the TCR repertoire must be calculated (sampling times)
 - `carry_cap`: carrying capacity of the TCR repertoire
+- `clone_labels` : character vector of unique clone labels contained in the TCR repertoire
 - `data`: matrix containing the simulated number of cells within each clone (columns) at each time point (rows).
 Also the `total` number of cells is calculated (last column).

 Adittionally, each `clone` object has the following data: